pulp/pulpcore/docs/contributing/dev-setup.rst

     $ git clone https://github.com/pulp/pulp_file.git

-The current base branch on this repository is the master branch.
+The current base branch on this repository is the main branch.

 .. warning::